Harriet Hardy extra care home

 - Awards: Housing Design Awards - Shortlist 2016 New London Awards - Finalist 2015

-Mæ are creating an extra-care facility with 121 residential flats intended for local elderly people, and a community centre on the Aylesbury Estate in Southwark.
+Mæ has designed new housing on the Aylesbury Estate in Southwark comprising 119 new council homes, of which 54 are extra care social rented flats for older persons, and a community centre.
 The Aylesbury Estate regeneration, is one of the largest estate regeneration schemes in Europe, which will deliver 4,200 new homes.

-The building compliments the wider masterplan for the area, and sits between Westmoreland Square and a new urban park.
+The architecture of the building compliments the wider masterplan for the area, and sits between Westmoreland Square and a new urban park.
 The architecture builds on the patterns and articulation of the housing in the neighbouring Liverpool Grove conservation area.